nudge-now/sdk-android/README.eng.md

 ### In-App Purchase Count

-If user purchases in-app items, you can save this information on our service to use use targeting and analytics features.
+If user purchases in-app items, you can save this information on our service to use targeting and analytics features.

 You can simply set a number of in-app purchases for current user, using setNumberOfInAppPurchases(int) method.